 Choosing the right MERV rating for your air filter is a delicate balance between your HVAC system’s capabilities and the indoor air quality you want to have.

 For example, a higher MERV rating doesn’t always mean that a filter is the best option for your furnace.
 In fact, as MERV rating goes up, air flow goes down—forcing your HVAC system to work harder to move air through your furnace, increasing the likelihood of a potential breakdown.
 Before buying a new furnace filter, be sure to check if your HVAC system has a limit for MERV rating.
 If it has one, be sure to buy a furnace filter with a MERV rating that’s lower than your system’s maximum.

 If your family has allergies or serious respiratory problems like asthma, you may want to get filters with higher MERV ratings.
 Remember, there are always other options out there to improve your indoor air quality if your system can’t handle the MERV ratings you require.

 Generally speaking, our recommended MERV rating for furnace filters runs from 6 to 8 for a fantastic balance between top furnace efficiency and home comfort.

 Choosingthe right MERV rating for your furnace filter has a huge impact on your indoor air quality, your HVAC system and, most important, your family’s health.
 Let Service Experts Heating & Air Conditioning help you make the right decision.
 We carry a complete line of air filtration options in addition to our Expert knowledge and service—and we’re available 24/7 for emergencies.
-Contact us at 866-397-3787 to schedule your indoor air quality consultation in Cocoa today!
+Contact us at 866-397-3787 to schedule your indoor air quality consultation in Melbourne today!